A little more than a decade ago, I had a mini stroke.

 I'd rather not impose my own narrative, even in naming my pieces.

-These days, most of my pieces are large in scale and I prefer to work in oil.
+Most of my pieces are large in scale and I prefer to work in oil.

 Each of my paintings is an original, one of a kind.
 I do not make or sell prints of my work.